SomaticLabs/SwiftyZorb/README.md

 For more information regarding using the Moment Javascript SDK, please refer to our [documentation](https://somaticlabs.github.io/moment-sdk/).

-For a quick reference to the SwiftMomentSDK documents, please refer to [this guide](https://somaticlabs.github.io/SwiftMomentSDK).
+For a quick reference to the SwiftyZorb documents, please refer to [this guide](https://somaticlabs.github.io/SwiftyZorb).

 ## Requirements